rchampourlier/letto_backend/README.md

 ### Integrate with Trello

-To integrated with Trello, you will need to:
+To integrate with Trello, you will need to:

 1. Be able to perform API calls from your workflow, so you will need API credentials.
 2. Setup a webhook in Trello to call your Letto endpoint, which is done in Trello